Zhuo216/OOP244-Project-Fardad/readme.md

 bool operator==(const char* description)const;

 ```
-Also, set up the destructor of the iProduct to make sure the dynamic descendants of the iProduct interface will not have a memory leak if when going out of scope.
+Also, set up the destructor of the iProduct to make sure the dynamic descendants of the iProduct interface will not have a memory leak if or when going out of scope.

 ### Insertion and extraction operator overloads.
 Overload the Insertion and extraction operators for istream and ostream to call the display and the read methods of the iProduct.